azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ![Steps to define schema for datasource](../Images/07_OrgPolicy_PBI_OrgMetadata_AI_06.PNG)

 Upload your org-sub mapping file to data source:
-During uploading mapping file make sure, you have removed first header row (which contains heading for column like OrgName,ServiceGroupName etc.)
+During mapping file upload make sure, you have removed first header row (which contains heading for column like OrgName,ServiceGroupName etc.)

 ![Steps to define schema for datasource](../Images/07_OrgPolicy_PBI_OrgMetadata_AI_07.PNG)